 For instance, pharmaceutical and biotech firms have found that social media listening can be a valuable research tool to help better understand patient needs and patients’ reactions to side effects.
 Companies can also recruit customers through social media to participate in product trials, and then monitor social media to measure the product’s success and consumer reactions.

-Research your market.
-Companies like Nintendo and BlackBerry failed to keep pace with their rapidly changing market – and got obliterated.
+Companies like Nokia and BlackBerry failed to keep pace with their rapidly changing market – and got obliterated.
 Social media listening can quickly identify market issues, concerns and preferred product features.

 Social media analysis for market research can supplement – or perhaps even replace – traditional market research.
 Traditional market research – surveys, focus groups and in-depth interviews – reflects feelings of a small group of people at one point in time.
 The information gathered is time-constrained, selective and skewed.
 Social media analytics can produce data in hours or days, as opposed to weeks or months for conventional research methods.
-In addition, because information gathered is unprompted, it is more likely to reveal customers’ true feelings.
+In addition, because the opinions expressed are unprompted, they are more likely to reveal customers’ true feelings.

-And here’s a bonus advantage of social media monitoring ….
+And here’s one more advantage of social media monitoring …

-Bottom Line: Social media listening provides organizations both marketing and PR benefits.
-Companies can find new customers, improve products, research their markets, and improve their PR campaigns.
+Bottom Line: Social media listening provides organizations benefits that extend beyond marketing and PR.
+Companies can find new customers, improve products, research their markets, gauge the well-being of employees and improve their PR campaigns.